How to Set Up WireGuard on a Raspberry Pi

 wireguard raspberry pi - confirming the vpn servers are correct

 13. You will now be prompted to use your public IP address or public DNS entry.
-If you have a static IP address, you are free to use this address.
+If you have a static external IP address (ISP-provided), you should use this option.

 However, if you have a dynamic external IP address, you will need to set up DDNS.
 You can learn how to do that here.